hiking in peru

 A. Route

-Vilcabamba is known as the lost city of the Incas and was really the last Inca stronghold against the threat of the Spanish invaders.
-Therefore, this hiking in Peru allows you to explore the ruins of what was one of the last shelters of the Incas in Spanish invasions.
+Vilcabamba is known as the lost city of the Incas and was the last Inca stronghold against the threat of the Spanish invaders.
+Therefore, this hike allows you to explore the ruins of one of the last shelters of the Incas during Spanish invasions.

 Being a slightly underrated hiking trail, it can look quite “empty” compared to other trails.
 But don’t let this put you off.
 It is a perfect opportunity to challenge yourself and get to know one of the most beautiful sectors of Peru.
 After visiting Vilcabamba, you’ll return to the civilization through Kiteni town.
-The hike lasts 5 days, with walking time from 4 to 7 hours per day, and an extension of 71 kilometers approx. And has an elevation of around, 3800 m.a.s.l.
+The hike lasts 5 days, with walking time from 4 to 7 hours per day, and an extension of 71 kilometers approx. And has an elevation of around, (3,800 m. / 12,467 ft.).

 B. Difficulty

-The hike can be considered moderate, precisely on its second day, when the trekkers reach the highest mountain pass 3,860 m.a.s.l or 12,664 feet.
-From this point, the route is in constant decline, through the high jungle and the tropical jungle.
-For this reason, this hike is reserved for those travelers in good or normal physical condition.
+The hike can be considered moderate, precisely on its second day, when the trekkers reach the highest mountain pass (3,860 m./ 12,664 ft.).
+From this point, the route constantly declines through the high and tropical jungle.
+For this reason, this hike is reserved for travelers in excellent or average physical condition.

 C. Interesting points to pass